-Meta-learning approaches provide a systematic framework for discovering good weight initializations that can be quickly adapted---\textit{with minimal training}---to arrive at physically precise predictions in every new scenario (task) for a given problem distribution.
-Meta-learning of a generic PINN model initialization can also allow generalization across diverse, multi-modal problem distributions, hence it holds immense promise for addressing generalization challenge of PINN~\cite{de2021hyperpinn,huang2022meta, toloubidokhti2023dats,liu2022novel,iwata2023meta,penwarden2023metalearning,cho2024hypernetwork,chen2024gpt,cho2024parameterized}.
+\textit{2) How to Train A Generalizable PINN Model in The Data-Scarce Regime?} Meta-learning approaches provide a systematic framework for discovering good weight initializations that can be quickly adapted---\textit{with minimal training}---to new scenarios (tasks) in a problem distribution.
+Hence, meta-learning of a generic PINN model initialization can similarly accelerate physically precise predictions across diverse, multi-modal problem distributions, and holds immense promise for addressing generalization challenge of PINN~\cite{de2021hyperpinn,huang2022meta, toloubidokhti2023dats,liu2022novel,iwata2023meta,penwarden2023metalearning,cho2024hypernetwork,chen2024gpt,cho2024parameterized}.

-There are still a number of unresolved issues in achieving a generalizable PINN model via meta-learning.
-A fundamental assumption of popular gradient-based meta-learning algorithms---such as model-agnostic meta-learning (MAML) algorithm~\cite{finn2017model} and its variant, Reptile~\cite{nichol2018reptile}---is that the models can learn well on each task-specific training after a few gradient descent updates from the initialization.
-However, this is usually not the case for PINNs because physics-informed losses are much more challenging to optimize.
-They require more extensive training to achieve good convergence~\cite{iwata2023meta}.
-With only a handful of task-specific gradient descent updates, gradient-based meta-learning algorithms may still be prone to getting stuck in local minima as the gradients collected from a batch of diverse training tasks can be noisy or even deceptive.
-As a result, recent PINN studies have shown inferior results for MAML, potentially due to insufficient task-specific adaptation and non-convergence in the meta-learning algorithm's outer loop optimization~\cite{penwarden2023metalearning, cho2024hypernetwork}.
+There are still a number of unresolved issues in meta-learning of a generalizable PINN model.
+Recent PINN studies showed inferior results for model-agnostic meta-learning (MAML), potentially due to insufficient task-specific adaptation and non-convergence in the meta-learning algorithm's outer loop optimization~\cite{penwarden2023metalearning, cho2024hypernetwork}.
+A fundamental assumption of popular gradient-based meta-learning algorithms---such as MAML~\cite{finn2017model} and its variant, Reptile~\cite{nichol2018reptile}---is that the models can learn well on each task after a few gradient descent updates from the initialization.
+However, this is not the case for PINNs because physics-informed losses are much more challenging to optimize and require extensive training~\cite{iwata2023meta}.
+With only a handful of task-specific gradient descent updates, gradient-based meta-learning algorithms may remain susceptible to local minima from noisy or even deceptive gradients.